 What To Do if Recycling Is Not Available

-If you cannot recycle, reuse, or repurpose the plaques, dispose of them responsibly in your regular trash.
-While it’s not the most environmentally friendly option, it’s essential to ensure that these materials do not contaminate other recyclables in your bin.
-When disposing of Lucite or acrylic plaques, place them in a sealed bag or container to prevent them from breaking and releasing small shards that can harm wildlife or cause other environmental issues.
+If you cannot recycle, reuse, or repurpose your plaques, put them in your regular trash.
+This is not the best for the environment, but it keeps these materials from contaminating other recyclables.
+When throwing away Lucite or acrylic plaques, seal them in a bag or container to keep them from breaking and releasing small pieces that could harm wildlife or the environment.

 Find Recycling Guides for Other Materials